-Many beers and wines are cleared using animal products such as isinglass, which comes from the swim bladders of fish.
+Some beers and wines are cleared using animal products such as isinglass, which comes from the swim bladders of fish.
 Others may include ingredients such as blood, bone marrow, egg white, fish oil, gelatine, milk or shellfish.

 However, there are still plenty of drinks that are suitable for vegans.
 Spirits are usually okay, but watch out for those made with honey or cream.
-Most lagers and ciders are filtered without the use of animal products, so are perfectly fine, but some still use isinglass.
-Sadly, most ales and bitters are unsuitable, especially those served from hand pumps in bars and pubs (cask beers); however, many bottled versions are vegan-friendly.
+Many lagers and ciders are filtered without the use of animal products - but it's worth checking online or with the producers directly if your favourite beverages are vegan.
+Be aware that some of a brand's products may be vegan-friendly, while others won't, so confirm each individual product with them.

-Some wineries and breweries state on the bottle whether the drink is suitable for vegans, and some supermarkets - including Co-op, Sainsbury's and Marks & Spencer - now label their own-brand beverages.
+Some wineries and breweries state on the bottle whether the drink is suitable for vegans, and some supermarkets including Co-op, Sainsbury's, Tesco, Waitrose and Marks & Spencer - now label their own-brand beverages.